n21lv/tm-scripts/GEM_Deckcheck_Assistant/README.md

 10. Tap the three dots button right above the code.
 It will show a small menu titled "Raw file contents".
 11. Tap the "View" button.
 This will cause a Tampermonkey prompt asking about the userscript installation
 12. Tap "Install", and you're done!

+# How do I use this?
+1. Open a submitted decklist in GEM
+2. Click on Print at the top left (under Deck Details)
+3. The script will be automatically executed and will add checkboxes next to each card
+4. Enjoy!